mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 dealing merchants.
 Visitors learn to watch their step lest they be run down in its narrow streets.

-Free-market shenanigans aside, Dim’s top commodity is information.
+Free-market shenanigans aside, Dim's top commodity is information.
 Dim is an entry point into the Core and as such serves as a launchpad into the markets of the sector.
-Some may dismiss borders as ultimately just imaginary lines but most tramp traders are quick to point out that there is something different about the Core’s worlds.
+Some may dismiss borders as ultimately just imaginary lines but most tramp traders are quick to point out that there is something different about the Core's worlds.
 They have a unique culture and way of doing business.
 Newcomers to the sector or Travellers who have returned after being away in Fornast or Antares for a while come to Dim to get the